 As the temperatures go down, you have to do what you can to stay warm.
 One of the best ways is to treat yourself to a hot, steaming bowl of soup.
 Here are some of the tastiest soups in town, all of which showcase the best of the winter season’s bounty.

-Camille Ford and Tailgate Fan visit Mission Cantina in NYC for pastrami tacos.
+Camille Ford and Tailgate Fan visit The Meatball Shop in NYC for Buffalo chicken meatballs.

 Even if you don’t, this is interesting and delicious: rich, satisfying and relatively easy–as long as you have a grater.

 Jury duty can be a real drag, but the good news is you can cheer yourself up with a tasty lunch.
 There are several good restaurants near the courthouse in Judiciary Square.
 Five of the best options are listed here.

 This side dish is as easy as it is memorable.
 The trick is sautéed bread crumbs in butter.
 The vegetables are blanched in salted boiling water until fork tender.
 The drained vegetables are mixed with warm toasted bread crumbs.
 Parmesan is added at the end, off heat.

 Head to one of these five restaurants in D.C. that will be featuring a festive New Year’s Day brunch.
 Be sure to make a reservation as these spots will book up quickly.